The Thought Behind Writing a Children’s Book

 A timeless children’s book in a summary I think is where an author’s fictional story writing meets the creativity of a world that a child would dream of.

-As a quick note on the matter of dreamlands, I would like to thank Concord Landscaping for creating a landscape for my yard that I thought I could only dream of.
+As a quick note on the matter of dreamlands, I would like to thank Concord Landscaping for creating a landscape for my yard that I thought could only be realized in a dream – “my dream garden” – good title for a childrens book!.

 Speculation of How Children’s Books Have Grown